pymc-devs/pymc/docs/source/distribution_implementation.md

 ## 2. Inheriting from a PyMC3 base `Distribution` class

-After implementing the new `RandomVariable` `op`, it's time to make use of it in a new PyMC3 {`Distribution`}`pymc3.distributions.Distribution`.
-PyMC3 works in a very {functional}`Functional_Programming` way, and the `distribution` classes are there mostly to facilitate porting the `v3` code to the new `v4` version, and to keep related methods organized together.
-In practice, they take care of:
+After implementing the new `RandomVariable` `Op`, it's time to make use of it in a new PyMC3 {`Distribution`}`pymc3.distributions.Distribution`.
+PyMC3 works in a very {functional}`Functional_Programming` way, and the `distribution` classes are there mostly to facilitate porting the `v3` code to the new `v4` version, add PyMC3 API features and keep related methods organized together.
+In practice, they take
+care of:

 1. Linking ({dispatching}`Dispatching`) a rv_op class with the corresponding